nithyaramakrishnan/data-shield/tls-cert.md

 ## Backend use
 {: #tls-backend}

-The {{site.data.keyword.datashield_short}} service also uses TLS for internal communication between backend services.
+The Data Shield service also uses TLS for internal communication between backend services.
 These certificates are also provided by `cert-manager`.
 In general, you don't need to do anything with these certificates.
 {: shortdesc}

-Check out the following table for contextual information about how {{site.data.keyword.datashield_short}} creates the specific `cert-manager` resources.
+Check out the following table for contextual information about how Data Shield creates the specific `cert-manager` resources.

 <table>
     <tr>